kxpedro/jQuerySimpleCycle/README.md

 # jQuery Simple Cycle
-Just an simple test with Cycle plugin for jQuery
+Just an simple page with jQuery Cycle using Fade function